Diving atBreakwater / San Carlos Beach (United States)

 Recommended Dive Suit

-7mm wetsuit or semidry is widely used for recreational dives in waters of this temperature.
-A hood or vest is suggested for sensitive divers due to surface winds.
+For relaxed exploration dives, 7mm wetsuit or semidry generally provides adequate warmth.
 A thermal robe or jacket is recommended between dives.
-For divers entering the water at Breakwater / San Carlos Beach, temperatures are currently hovering around 15°C (58°F).
-Surface air temperatures are resting at 15°C (59°F).
+Water conditions at Breakwater / San Carlos Beach are currently measured at approximately 15°C (58°F).
+Surface air temperatures are resting at 14°C (56°F).

 Marine Life at Breakwater / San Carlos Beach